biologist79/ESPuino/README.md

 ## Getting Started
 * Arduino-IDE can be used but you need to satisfy dependencies for all the libraries listed in `platformio.ini` manually.
 * Instead I recommend to install Microsoft's [Visual Studio Code](https://code.visualstudio.com/).
 This is a popular and powerful IDE that gives you the ability to install tons of (well-supported) plugins.
 * Install [Platformio Plugin](https://platformio.org/install/ide?install=vscode) into [Visual Studio Code](https://code.visualstudio.com/) and make sure to have a look at the [documentation](https://docs.platformio.org/en/latest/integration/ide/pioide.html).
+Step-by-step-manual is available [here](https://randomnerdtutorials.com/vs-code-platformio-ide-esp32-esp8266-arduino/.)
 * Install [Git](https://git-scm.com/downloads) and make a copy ("clone") my repository to your local computer using `git clone https://github.com/biologist79/Tonuino-ESP32-I2S.git`.
 Using git you can keep your local repository easily up to date without doing copy'n'paste.
 To keep it up to date run `git pull origin master`.
 Further infos [here}(https://stackoverflow.com/questions/1443210/updating-a-local-repository-with-changes-from-a-github-repository).
 * (Optional) Install [Gitlens](https://marketplace.visualstudio.com/items?itemName=eamodio.gitlens) as plugin (to have advanced Git-support).
 * Now, that the git-repository is saved locally, import this folder into Platformio as a project.